vinigmartins/techdive-exercises/README.md

-# Exercicios do TechDive utilizando Openjdk17
+# Exercicios do TechDive utilizando OpenJDK 17